mozilla-l10n/styleguides/README.md

 $ npm test
 ```

+## License

+The files in this repository are licensed under the Creative Commons Attribution-ShareAlike 4.0 International license unless otherwise specified in the file header.
+You can read more about this license [here](LICENSE.md).

 ## GitHub Pages

 A version with improved readibility and search is built automatically via GitHub Actions and [mdBook](https://github.com/rust-lang/mdBook/).
 Updates are pushed to the `gh-pages` branch and available via GitHub Pages [here](https://mozilla-l10n.github.io/styleguides).